-Nationally, four influenza-associated pediatric deaths were reported to CDC during week 14.
-One death was associated with an influenza A(H1N1)pdm09 virus and occurred during week 12 (week ending March 23, 2019).
-One death was associated with an influenza A(H3) virus and occurred during week 6 (week ending February 9, 2019).
-Two deaths were associated with an influenza A virus for which no subtyping was performed and occurred during weeks 13 and 14 (weeks ending March 30 and April 6, 2019, respectively).
-Eighty-six influenza-associated pediatric deaths have been reported to CDC for the 2018-2019 season. | Figure 8
+Nationally, five influenza-associated pediatric deaths were reported to CDC during week 15.
+Three deaths were associated with an influenza A(H3) virus and occurred during weeks 8, 12 and 15 (the weeks ending February 23, March 23 and April 13, 2019).
+Two deaths were associated with an influenza A virus for which no subtyping was performed and occurred during weeks 12 and 13 (the weeks ending March 23 and March 30, 2019, respectively).
+Ninety-one influenza-associated pediatric deaths have been reported to CDC for the 2018-2019 season. | Figure 8